The Countertop Garbage Bowl

 Here's the biggest reason: you will keep the cutting board clean while staying focused on the task at hand.

 Just try it once.
-The next time you're doing a big meal or anything special, just dedicate a spare bowl (big enough to be useful; small enough to not be in the way) to collect the trash.
+The next time you're doing a big meal or anything special, just dedicate a spare bowl (big enough to be useful; small enough to not be in the way) to collect the food scraps.
 I am sure you'll wonder how such a small change in the process can make the cooking experience so much more effective.